Pacific Lutheran University: Academics

 The academic calendar at PLU is divided into two semesters, fall and spring, with a one-month term during January known as J-term.
 Summer classes are also offered.
 During J-term students take one class for the entire month of January which counts as a normal 4-credit class one would take during a semester.
 PLU offers 44 majors and 54 minors in a wide array of disciplines.

-New American University

-PLU is a member of The New American Colleges and Universities, a national consortium of 22 selective, medium-sized (2,000–7,500 students) independent colleges and universities dedicated to the purposeful integration of liberal education, professional studies, and civic engagement.

-This type of institution was called a New American College by Ernest Boyer in a series of influential essays and speeches in the 1990s.
-Since Boyer coined this term, most of the institutions that have aligned with this identity are referred to as universities; so, the term has tended to become New American University.
+Pacific Lutheran University is institutionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).
+Several academic programs also hold specialized accreditation, including business (AACSB International), nursing (Commission on Collegiate Nursing Education), music (National Association of Schools of Music), social work (Council on Social Work Education), and marriage and family therapy (COAMFTE).

 Study away

 In 2009, PLU received the Senator Paul Simon Award for Campus Internationalization.
 In the same year PLU matched a $1 million grant from the Bill & Melinda Gates Foundation to create an endowment to assist low-income students to participate in study away programs.
 The Wang Center for International Programs opened in 2002 as the result of a $4 million donation from Peter, a 1960 PLU graduate, and Grace Wang.
 PLU maintains a partnership with Sichuan University, a university on the Entity List of the United States Department of Commerce's Bureau of Industry and Security.
 Nearly 50% of PLU students study away.